RUAA Grant Program

 Grant applications must be submitted by the following closing dates in order to be considered for the corresponding grant cycle.

-Each application must include one project.
-Groups may submit multiple applications if they are looking to fund multiple projects in one grant cycle (a maximum of $1,500 will be awarded for all projects combined).
+Groups may request funds for multiple programs in one grant cycle, noting that a maximum of $1,500 will be awarded for all projects combined.
 Grants will not be awarded to reimburse for past events.

-Grant funds are available for new initiatives that address these programming priority areas:
+Grant funds are available for new programs/initiatives that address these priority areas:

 - Young Alumni and Student Engagement